ijlee2/embroider-toolbox/packages/create-v2-addon-repo/tests/fixtures/typescript/output/my-repo/blueprints/v2-addon/README.md

 > [!NOTE]
 >
-> After you build `blueprints-addon`, please run `pnpm install` at the workspace root so that the blueprints are available.
+> After you build `blueprints-v2-addon`, please run `pnpm install` at the workspace root so that the blueprints are available.

 ### Create addon